Driving in Hail

 If you or a loved one has been injured in an auto accident that was caused during a hail storm, you may be eligible to receive compensation including; medical bills, lost wages, pain and suffering, and property damage.

-At Greg Coleman Law, we have achieved over $250 Million in successful verdicts and settlements for our clients.
+At Greg Coleman Law, we have achieved hundreds of millions of dollars in successful verdicts and settlements for our clients.
 We have the knowledge and resources to successfully litigate an auto accident injury claim, and will help you fight for the maximum compensation amount.
 In many cases, our staff will recreate the scene of the accident to pinpoint the cause of the accident, which then illustrates the parties that need to be held accountable for the accident.

 With our central office located in Knoxville, Tennessee we are able to fight for the justice of all residence that has suffered harm by the negligence of another individual.